What is PCI Compliance?

 - Payment Cards

-- There are four major card brands used in America – Visa, MasterCard, Discover, and American Express.
-In addition, each card brand supports a variety of unique card features among their various card types.
+- There are four major card brands used in the United States: Mastercard, Visa, American Express, and Discover.
+Each card brand supports a variety of unique card features among their various card types.
 For more information on these features, click the links below.

 - P2P Encryption

-- While there are many ways to protect customer data, point-to-point encryption (which effectively masks sensitive data, like the card number, as it moves through the transaction process) is among the highly regarded methods.
+- While there are many ways to protect customer data, point-to-point encryption (which effectively masks sensitive data, like the card number, as it moves through the transaction process) is among the most highly regarded methods.
 This can help reduce fraud and intrusion from malicious events such as hacking.

 - Hosted Payment Page

-- Any business with a merchant services account through Gravity Payments can take advantage of our customized payment pages for your website.
-This is an especially great solution for a non profit organization, property management company, or any business that uses recurring billing.
+- Any business with a merchant services account through Gravity Payments can take advantage of our customized payment webpages.
+This is an especially great solution for a non-profit organization, property-management company, or any business that uses recurring billing.

 - Fraud Management Tools

 - Gravity Payments employs many fraud management tools to assist business owners in protecting their information from data thieves.
 From customizable protections for business owners using payment gateways or virtual terminals to point-to-point encryption and tokenization.
 We’re here to help you decide the best way to protect your business.

 - Video Series on General Business Security

-- Here’s a seven part series from our Senior Security Engineer, Mick, on what actions business owners and individuals can take to make their information more secure.
+- Here’s a seven part series on what actions business owners and individuals can take to make their information more secure.